 Distribution Network Options Assessment (DNOA)

 The Distribution Network Options Assessment (DNOA) Methodology is a framework designed to explore all options, including flexibility, to meet capacity needs and to deliver a reduction of up to £410 million in load-related expenditure during RIIO-ED2 in a transparent manner.
-The DNOA suite of documents is published annually and provides transparency to the industry on the decisions we are making across our Southeast, London and East of England regions.
+The DNOA suite of documents is published annually and provides transparency to the industry on the decisions we are making across our South East, London and East of England regions

 In our DNOA process, we identify future capacity needs based on the latest predictions from our Distribution Future Energy Scenarios (DFES).
 We then source all the viable options to resolve our system needs, compare them and make a recommendation for the optimal solution.
 This work combines information from multiple publicly shared databases and is explained in the methodology document.

 The Distribution Network Options Assessment (DNOA) Methodology is a framework designed to explore all options, including flexibility, to meet capacity needs and to deliver a reduction of up to £410 million in load-related expenditure during RIIO-ED2 in a transparent manner.
-The DNOA suite of documents is published annually and provides transparency to the industry on the decisions we are making across our Southeast, London and East of England regions.
+The DNOA suite of documents is published annually and provides transparency to the industry on the decisions we are making across our South East, London and East of England regions

 In our DNOA process, we identify future capacity needs based on the latest predictions from our Distribution Future Energy Scenarios (DFES).
 We then source all the viable options to resolve our system needs, compare them and make a recommendation for the optimal solution.
 This work combines information from multiple publicly shared databases and is explained in the methodology document.

-DNOA March 2025
+DNOA March 2026

 Below you will find links to download the latest DNOA publication documents.